apollographql/apollo-ios/docs/source/tutorial/tutorial-authentication.md

 ## Define login logic

-Now it's time to actually log the user in.
+Now it's time to actually log the user in, using `LoginViewController.swift`.
 You'll notice in the `IBAction` for `submitTapped`, we're doing some very basic validation that the user has actually entered an email address before submitting it.

 Still in `submitTapped`, replace the `TODO` with a call to perform the login mutation: